Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Unit and building encyclopedia entries now contain their costs and stats.
+- Stone piles now always hold 400 stone (previously they were randomly generated with 200 or 400 stone).

 * Units
 - Added dwarven Thunderer (icon by Jinn and unit graphics by Jinn and b_o).